 \subsection{Correctness of $\Aae$}

 First, we need to verify that indeed $\Aae$ accepts $L$, cf.\ Proposition~\ref{prop:Aae-accepts-L}.
 At some moment in the argument we need to use the fact that $L$ is accepted by a finite history deterministic automaton.
 We do this straight away by giving a variant of the definition of $(u,v) \approxbot$ based on a normalized deterministic co-B\"uchi automaton for $L$.
-The definition uses a concrete such automaton $\Dd$, but Lemma~\ref{lem:approx-d} then shows that it is independent of the choice of $\Dd$.
+Recall that a deterministic automaton has a unique initial state and for every state and letter there is exactly one outgoing transition from this state on this letter; so such an automaton has a single run on a given input from the initial state.
+The definition below uses a concrete such automaton $\Dd$, but Lemma~\ref{lem:approx-d} then shows that it is independent of the choice of $\Dd$.

 \begin{defi} Let $\Dd$ be a "normalized" deterministic co-B\"uchi automaton $\Dd$ for $L$.
 For $(u,v) \in \Sigma^* \times \Sigma^*$, write $(u,v) \iapproxd \bot$ if for all $u' \in \Sigma^*$ with $u' \siml u$, the run of $\Dd$ on $u'v$ takes a $1$-transition on the suffix $v$. \end{defi} Observe that the definition implies $(u,\e)\napproxd \bot$, for every $u$, because there is no run taking a $1$-transition on $\e$.